 21. Eat Govindas in West End

 One of my favourite places to eat really well-priced and tasty vegetarian food is at Govindas!
-There’s one in the city too but the West End one has a more authentic, earthy feel to it.
+There’s two more in the Valley and CBD too but the West End one has a more authentic, earthy feel to it.
 They serve great food in a really low-key, chilled out space with no frills.
 Yum.
 Find Govindas here.

 22. Noosa Chocolate Factory